zbalkan/zbalkan.github.io/_posts/2025-05-31-wazuh-duckdb-threat-hunting.md

 Have you ever noticed how most companies only think about log storage because of compliance—never for actual investigations?
 Those logs usually sit in cold, compressed archives on NFS or S3 buckets for years.
 Sure, they tick the regulatory boxes, but when it's time to hunt threats or enrich data, they feel useless—like a dusty filing cabinet you're afraid to open.

-Lately, though, there's a newer approach: building organized "data lakes" that parse and normalize logs into formats analysts can query in seconds.
+Lately, though, there's a newer approach: building organised "data lakes" that parse and normalise logs into formats analysts can query in seconds.
 But let's be real—that takes a lot of work: you need parsing pipelines, strict schema governance, powerful query layers, and a healthy budget.
 Most teams simply don't have all that.
 It's nothing personal—it just shows how early we are as an industry.

-Instead, lots of organizations stick to the old-school method:
+Instead, lots of organisations stick to the old-school method:

 - Gather logs from everywhere.
 - Send any "alert-worthy" events off to a SIEM.